ddxy/whispercat/README.md

 Here are some planned ideas and features for future releases:
 - **Faster Whisperer**: Add support for Faster Whisperer Server.
+- **Groq Whisperer**: Add support for Groq Whisperer Server.
+- **Groq and Anthropic Post-Processing**: Add support for Groq and Anthropic Post-Processing.
 - **macOS Support**: While full macOS support is planned, an **experimental version** is already available.
 Check it out here: [Experimental macOS Build](https://github.com/ddxy/whispercat/releases/tag/v1.0.0).
 Feedback is welcome!
 - **Microphone Selection Improvements**: Revamp the microphone selection process to make it more user-friendly and intuitive.
 - **Icon Fixes**: Refine and improve icons and UI graphics for better display on all platforms.